Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 The Matcher decodes the message using `matcher.PGP.private`.

-The Matcher generates an AES-256 key `matcher.AES.encryptionKey` from the `payer.sessionKey` using
+The Matcher generates an AES-256 key `matcher.AES.encryptionKey` as follows:

 ```
-matcher.AES.encryptionKey = Scrypt(payer.sessionKey)    (3)
+matcher.AES.encryptionKey = payer.britWalletId          (3.1)
+matcher.AES.initialisationVector = payer.sessionKey     (3.2)
 ```

-The purpose of this encryption key is to encrypt the information returned to the Payer and validates the Matcher is actually the BRIT Matcher.
+The purpose of this step is to encrypt the information returned to the Payer to prevent eavesdropping.
+It also validates the Matcher is actually the BRIT Matcher and has not been man-in-the-middled.
 Only the Matcher has the `matcher.PGP.private` key to decode the message in (2).

 #### 8. Matcher selects Redeemer